Are Umbrellas Useless?

 (Ella ella eh eh eh)

-Note: The above scenario may seem rather gender biased (and optimistic), I would like to say that inverting the scenario, or having same sex umbrella sharing is just as good.
-Although if one person is taller than the other, they should always be the one carrying the umbrella.
+Note: The above scenario may seem rather gender biased (and optimistic), I would like to say that inverting the scenario, or same sex umbrella sharing is just as good.
+Main rule: if one person is a lot taller than the other, they should always be the one carrying the umbrella.

 Another sort of umbrella is the little paper sort that you get in some fancy cocktails.
 Sitting under your parasol in the sun, sipping a silly cocktail with a paper umbrella - blissful.